BJWiley233/APCCB_Final_Project/README.md

 **Results saving**
 <br>
 After the fetches have been completed you will be brought to a page which will allow you to input a name for the tar file.
 You can include the `tar.gz` suffix or it will automatically be added.
 Bad file name correction is also provided for instance you include an folder delimeters `/` then the basename will be correctly modified.

+The results are then stored for all the accession submitted to the MySQL database in the table
 <br>
 <br>